MonoGame/MonoGame/Documentation/articles/samples.md

 ## CartBlanche's Samples

 This is a [large library of MonoGame samples](https://github.com/CartBlanche/MonoGame-Samples) covering a large range of topics, including:

+> Will require MonoGame 3.7 or earlier installed to open.

 - Physics
 - P2P Networking